127th Infantry Regiment (United States): World War I

+Interwar period

+The 127th Infantry was reconstituted in the National Guard per the terms of the National Defense Act of 1920 in 1921, assigned to the 32nd Division, and allotted to the state of Wisconsin.
+The regiment was reorganized and federally recognized on 1 April 1921 with the headquarters at Oconto, Wisconsin.
+The headquarters was relocated successively as follows: to Madison, Wisconsin, in 1925; back to Oconto on 27 June 1928; Crandon, Wisconsin, on 31 January 1930.
+The regiment, or elements thereof, was called up to perform the following state duties: 1st Battalion to perform firefighting duties in Forest County, Wisconsin, 18–24 May 1925; four companies to perform riot control during the “Milk Strike” at Shawano, Wisconsin, 15–20 May 1933; elements to perform labor strike duties at Kohler, Wisconsin, 28 July–20 August 1934.
+The regiment conducted annual summer training most years at Camp Douglas, Wisconsin, 1921–27, and Camp Williams, Wisconsin, 1928–39.
+The regiment conducted joint summer training at Camp Douglas with the 101st Division's 401st Infantry in 1928, and at Camp Williams with the 404th Infantry in 1936.

 World War II

-The 127th Infantry was reconstituted and was reorganized on 1 April 1921, in the eastern portion of Wisconsin and assigned to 32nd Division.
-It was inducted into federal service on 15 October 1940, at Crandon.
+The 127th Infantry was inducted into federal service on 15 October 1940, at Crandon.
 (The 32nd Division was redesignated on 1 August 1942, as 32nd Infantry Division).

 On 26 November 1942, the 127th disembarked at Port Moresby after a period of training in Australia.
 The 3rd Battalion, 127th Infantry Regiment now took over on the Urbana front at Buna during the battle of Buna–Gona.
 Not able to be supported by tanks due to the terrain and swampy land, the fighting was a desperate tree-by-tree, bunker-by-bunker struggle.
 On 24 December 1942, First Sergeant, Elmer J. Burr was posthumously awarded first Medal of Honor of the campaign by throwing himself onto a grenade and absorbing the explosion protecting his commanding officer.
 Later the same day Sergeant, Kenneth E. Gruennert was awarded the Medal of Honor for knocking out two enemy bunkers single-handedly, and after being severely wounded in his attack against the first bunker, attacked the second bunker before being killed by a sniper.
 Cpl.
 Clarence J. "Inky" Jungwirth (Ret.) is the last surviving 2nd battalion combat veteran from the battle of Buna–Gona, et al. residing in Oshkosh, WI as of 2014.

 The unit was inactivated on 28 February 1946, at Fukuoka, Japan.